Toubic/Toubic/README.md

 # Toubic

-This is a responsive image gallery.
+This is a responsive Twitch gallery.